10 Best Check Writers

 Mechanical check writers need periodic cleaning to remove paper dust and dried ink from the print head or embossing wheel.
 A can of compressed air and a soft cloth are usually sufficient.
 Store the unit in a dust-free cabinet when not in use, and avoid leaving it in direct sunlight, which can degrade rubber rollers over time.

-Check paper itself is low maintenance but not zero maintenance.
+Check paper is low maintenance but not zero maintenance.
 Keep reams in a climate-controlled environment because extreme humidity can cause jams or toner adhesion problems.
 If you use high-security paper with heat-reactive features, avoid leaving printed checks on a car dashboard or near heaters, or the security patterns may darken unnecessarily.

 Writing guides are the simplest to maintain.
 A quick wipe with mild soap and water removes ink residue.
 Because they are plastic or acrylic, they resist cracking under normal use but can warp if stored near radiators.